 I have the following:

 A Photographic Guide to Snakes and Other Reptiles of Thailand and South-East Asia by Cox et al. This book is helpful, and yet it is by no means comprehensive or error-free.
 It’s a small, thin book that is convenient if you have nothing else.
-I have seen them on Amazon for $52-342 USD.
+I have seen them for $52-342 USD.
 They are NOT worth anything close to that.
 I bought mine for about $15 at this Thailand-based online store: DCOTHAI.com.
 I don’t see the book available there any longer.
-Amazon has a paperback for $30.
+I saw online, a paperback for $30.
 Published in 2010.
 Not sure if they made any updates.
 Mine was published in 1998.

 A Field Guide to the Reptiles of Thailand.
 By Cha-Nard, et al. I bought this as an ebook for $30 some dollars and I’d say it isn’t what I expected.
 It does have a lot of information, and is almost comprehensive in covering all snakes of Thailand, and the images (no photos) are easy to blow up and see in detail.
 Some of the images I’ve been very happy with.
 Others are lacking considerably.
 This is the best book on the market at the moment.

 We are keeping this to a maximum of 8 people for this 4-Day Event.
 Register quickly to reserve your spot.
 Minimum age for participants: 18.

 Registration Includes Everything Needed for All 4 Days:

 - Room (Bungalow with large bed, hot water shower)

 - Excellent Food (600 THB food allowance per day – not including alcohol)

 - Transportation to Field Locations and Airport Pickup / Drop off